-C. In connection with the Merger, on March 15, 2021, Anchiano entered into Securities Purchase Agreements with certain purchasers for the issuance and sale by Anchiano in a private placement ("Private Placement") of approximately \$45.5 million of its ADSs and accompanying warrants to purchase ADSs.
-The warrants have an exercise price of approximately \$17.35 per ADS, expire five years from the date of issuance, and if exercised in full will provide additional proceeds to the Company of \$4.5 million.
-The closing of the Private Placement was completed on March 22, 2021.
+C. In connection with the Merger, on March 15, 2021, Anchiano entered into Securities Purchase Agreements with certain purchasers for the issuance and sale by Anchiano in a private placement (the "Private Placement") of approximately \$45.5 million of its ADSs and accompanying warrants to purchase ADSs.
+The warrants have an exercise price of approximately \$17.35 per ADS, expire five years from the date of issuance, and if exercised in full, will provide additional proceeds to the Company of approximately \$4.5 million.
+The Private Placement closed on March 22, 2021.